Norwegian Special Operations Commando: Later development

 From the mid-1990s there was an increasing focus on international operations.
 To signal that the Army Ranger School had developed an operational arm as well as a training role, it was renamed the Army Ranger Command (Hærens Jegerkommando) in 1997.
 The same year, the unit relocated from Trandum to Rena, where it remains based.

 During the 2000s, the designation FSK/HJK was adopted to reflect the dual structure of the command (FSK as the operational unit and HJK as the training wing).
 In 2004, the command began reporting directly to the Chief of the Army.
 In 2013, the name FSK/HJK was discontinued, and the operational unit has since been known simply as FSK.

 International operations

 Kosovo

-FSK and the Kosovo Liberation Army (KLA) cooperated in various ways during the Kosovo conflict.
-FSK, operating alongside the British SAS, was the first special operations force to enter Pristina.
-FSK's mission was to level the negotiating field between the belligerent parties, and to fine-tune the details that the local deal required to implement the peace deal between the Serbians and the Kosovo Albanians.
+NORSOC and the Kosovo Liberation Army (KLA) cooperated in various ways during the Kosovo conflict.
+NORSOC, operating alongside the British SAS, was the first special operations force to enter Pristina.
+NORSOC's mission was to level the negotiating field between the belligerent parties, and to fine-tune the details that the local deal required to implement the peace deal between the Serbians and the Kosovo Albanians.